 - Eliminate simple carbs entirely

 - Make sure to eat dinner no more than 11-12 hours after you ate breakfast

 - You can eat complex carbs, but mostly those that are low-calorie (corn, beans, chickpeas, green peas, polenta)

 - It should consist mostly of proteins and micronutrients

 - Make sure not to eat processed or overcooked food

 - It must be a small-sized meal

 Do not exceed more than 100 – 150 grams of complex carbs during dinner.
-For proteins, go for the complete ones like: fish, chicken, turkey.
+For proteins, go for the complete ones like fish, chicken, turkey.
 Actually, dinner can be the perfect moment where you can add a great nutritious salad with leafy greens and maybe chickpeas.
-I’d say that a dinner should not have more than 300 – 400 kcal.
+I’d say that dinner should not have more than 300 – 400 kcal.

 9. Move More Often

 After all, when it comes to losing weight, one of the most effective methods of training will be to exercise for longer.
-Avoid performing very intensive workouts that last 10-15 minutes and concentrate on exercising for at least half an hour.
+Avoid performing very intense workouts that last 10-15 minutes and concentrate on exercising for at least half an hour.